bocchino/AppleCore/README.md

 to the screen.

-File management on the Mac is easy: Virtual ][ reads in the binary files exactly as they are stored on the Mac, so (for example) you can make a virtual disk with multiple files in it simply by copying all the files to an OS X directory, and mounting it.
-If you wish, you can (1) use a utility like Copy II Plus (http://www.vectronicsappleworld.com/appleii/internet.html#copy) to make DOS 3.3 disk image files and/or (2) send the contents of an OS X directory or disk image to an actual floppy, using an actual Apple II.
+Using Virtual ][, file management on the Mac is easy: Virtual ][ reads in the binary files exactly as they are stored on the Mac, so (for example) you can make a virtual disk with multiple files in it simply by copying all the files to an OS X directory, and mounting it.
+If you wish, you can (1) use a utility like Copy II Plus (http://www.vectronicsappleworld.com/appleii/internet.html#copy) to make DOS 3.3 disk image files (this is particularly handy for creating bootable disk images) and/or (2) send the contents of an OS X directory or disk image to an actual floppy, using an actual Apple II.
 See the Virtual ][ documentation for more details.